ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-extending-output.md

 	} );
 ```

-Add some CSS styles for "unsafe" to make them visible:
+Add some CSS styles for "unsafe" links to make them visible:

 ```css
 .unsafe-link {